 Being frugal is understanding the difference between needing food to survive and wanting to eat out every night because it tastes better.
 While it may seem like a more stripped-down way to live, it’s important that you can first be happy with the basics.

 It’s easy to forget to be thankful for our basic necessities because for many people those are a given.
 But, imagine not being able to afford a necessity such as food and shelter.
 It would make you change your view of your spending habits.

 That’s why I encourage you to first be happy with your basics because without them it would be difficult to survive.
 From there try to understand that being frugal still means that all of your basic necessities are always met.
 Remember we are trying to find ways to utilize frugal hacks while maintaining a functional lifestyle, with an emphasis on being functional.

 However, you never want to become so frugal that you begin to lose your basic necessities.
 At the same time, you shouldn’t waste your money by living out of your means without realizing it.

 A frugal lifestyle becomes a happy middle ground in this situation.

 11. Save money from each and every paycheck

 Saving money is one of the most important things you can do for yourself.

-It’s one thing to be frugal with your money but it’s another thing to be frugal with your money because you are saving it.
+It’s one thing to use frugal hacks to help with your money, but it’s another thing to be frugal with your money because you are saving it.